department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-old">Do I need to ask VA to stop paying me additional disability compensation for my child when they turn 18?</button>
 <div id="questions-specific-child-old" class="usa-accordion-content">

-No. We’ll track your child’s age based on the date of birth you give us when you submitted your claim.
+No. We’ll track your child’s age based on the date of birth you give us when you submit your claim.
 When your child turns 18, we’ll stop paying additional disability compensation for them unless you let us know they’re enrolled in school full time.

 </div>
 </li>